save up to $700pp on selected

 DAY 4: KASHGAR

-Explore the elegantly tiled Abakh Hoja Tomb, the Id Kah Mosque and the old alleys around Id Kah Square.
+Explore the elegantly tiled Abakh Hoja Tomb, the Id Kah Mosque and the old alleys that intertwine through Id Kah Square.

 DAY 5: KASHGAR TO NARYN

-Travel from China into Kyrgyzstan across the Tian Shan Range (Heavenly Mountain) to Torugart where you cross the border into Kyrgyzstan.
-Continue to the Tash Rabat Caravanserai en route to Naryn.
+Travel from China into Kyrgyzstan across the Tian Shan Range (Heavenly Mountain) to Torugart Pass where you cross the border into Kyrgyzstan.
+Stop at the Tash Rabat Caravanserai en route to Naryn.

 DAY 6: NARYN TO KOCHKOR VILLAGE